22nd August, 2016

 But what if you’re not technologically-savvy?
 What technical skills and knowledge of digital trends do you actually need, not only to survive digital disruption, but to make sure your team thrives?

-A survey of Australian SMEs run by the Slade Group revealed many businesses are struggling to recruit the digital talent they need.
+A survey of Australian SMEs run by the Slade Group (no longer available online) revealed many businesses are struggling to recruit the digital talent they need.

 Alarmingly, survey participants said 40 percent of senior managers in their business only had a moderate understanding of the importance of digital skill sets, with 20 percent having little understanding.